kynan/fenics14/slides.md

 * Platform-specific runtime code generation and JIT compilation
 * Portability for unstructured mesh applications: FEM, non-FEM or combinations
 * Extensible framework beyond FEM computations (e.g. image processing)
+* Revisit this diagram later

 ---

 class: center, middle
 # Parallel computations on unstructured meshes with PyOP2

+???

+Let's start at the bottom layer and look at parallel computations on unstructured meshes with PyOP2.

 ---